QuoVidi/quovidi.github.io/_pages/about.md

 The classical way would be to prepare a deck of slides, detailing the different morphological features of plants and animals, and go through them in a plenary lecture.
 This is a solution that can be easily upscaled to any number of students.
 We have been through that as students ourselves.
 There is no better way to suck the motivation out of a student than reading ten slides describing different leaf arrangements.
 There had to be a better way.
 This is why we decided to create QuoVidi.

-QuoVidi (as in PokemonGO) is a large scale biological treasure hunt we created for our students.
+QuoVidi (previously known as BioGO) is a large scale biological treasure hunt we created for our students.
 The principle is simple.
 In the first version of the game, we compiled a list of more than 250 “quests” to be found in Louvain-la-Neuve.
 These quests were all linked to biological structures and organisms, both botanical and zoological.

+## Accolades

+QuoVidi was a laureate for the "Prix Wernaers pour la vulgarisation scientifique" in 2020